The most straightforward way to offer configurable products with WooCommerce is to use the Variable product type to create product variations.

 - Add Finishing Touches

-Choose a Product Image, add some Gallery items and, if your theme is flexible enough, tweak the layout of the Full Frame DSLR Kit page.Using Storefront?
+Choose a Product Image, add some Gallery items and, finally, tweak the layout of the Full Frame DSLR Kit page.Layout Tweaks

-A similar result can be achieved with the free WooCommerce Stacked Product Layout plugin.
-The plugin, which has been used in this example, should work well with most themes, including Storefront.
+Note that a similar result can be achieved with the free WooCommerce Stacked Product Layout plugin.